Rit998/Bank-Marketing-Analysis/README.md

 # ML-Projects
-Just some ML projects where I practice and work on ML concepts and implement them
+Just some ML projects on banking data analysis comparing different ml models and applying pipelines to better the function the models.